-BEM London's curriculum is designed to give students the fundamental knowledge, skills and techniques they need in Economics, Management and Social Sciences to successfully complete the third and final year of their Bachelor's degree.
-Our curriculum includes:
+BEM London's curriculum is designed to give students the fundamental knowledge, skills and techniques they need in Economics, Management, Social Sciences and Communication to successfully complete the third and final year of their Bachelor's degree.
+The curriculum includes:

 - Economics modules: Microeconomy, Macroeconomy, Economic aspects of globalisation

 - Management modules: Introduction to General Management, Financial and Management Accounting, History of Management

 - Social Sciences modules: Political Sciences, Sociology, Contemporary Issues and Law (Public Law, Contract Law, etc.)

 We put a real emphasis on language proficiency and all of our students must study at least one foreign language during their time with us.
 Language and professional communication training (English and Communication modules + mandatory foreign language) is reinforced through optional study skills workshops provided to the students.
 Extra support is available with regular office hours offered by the English and Communication lecturers.

 Foreign language classes are held in-house or at the UCL* Center of Languages & International Education (CLIE).
 9 languages are on offer at the CLIE, with courses available for up to 7 different levels of proficiency and teaching includes on-campus classes at UCL*, language labs and online self-evaluation exercises.

 In-keeping with Dauphine - PSL's vision, the BEM programme is career-oriented.
 In Year 2, students can choose an elective course entitled Planning for the future: a personal and professional project, designed to help students express and structure their academic and professional goals.